xiao-guangv/BHA2022/docs/week2/week2.md

 <img width="300" alt="img" src="week2_4.jpeg"><br>
 notes: When observing, z-axis adjustment is important.
 This time, it was observed beautifully in its thinnest state.<br>
 <img width="250" alt="img" src="week2_3.jpeg">

+(A') About the microscope in the first place